citelao/sensible/_coffee_shop/6-traditional.md

 This dropoff underscores the larger point: criminals want money.
 Spam, which pays directly (companies pay spammers to send ads, or pay per-click), is *much* more common than phishing & malware, which both pay indirectly (a phisher must later sell the credentials they steal).

-However, these rates are still very high, especially compared to the earlier examples of hacking and malware from the Internet, both of which barely show up on the radar.
+However, these rates are still very high, especially compared to the earlier examples of hacking and malware from the Internet.
+Those may be fairly prevalent---hackers will try (and fail) to remotely exploit your machine, and you have a 1 in 3 chance of seeing (and stopping) a virus---but *you* have to protect yourself from the phishing email you receive.
+A machine can't do all of it for you.

 <!--
 More napkin math time!